GingaaBread/GNOStatic/src/essentials/folders.md

 }
 ```

-Folders can contain any struct, including folders, which allows nesting folders:
+Folders can contain any struct, including sub-folders, which allows you to nest folders:

 ```gno
 in Samples {